Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 How to Propagate Oak Leaf Fig from stem-tip cuttings

-Take stem-tip cuttings about 6 in. long from a healthy Oak Leaf Fig. Strip off the lower leaves from the cutting and retain 2-3 leaves on top.
+Take stem-tip cuttings about 6 inches long from a healthy Oak Leaf Fig. Strip off the lower leaves from the cutting and retain 2-3 leaves on top.

 Allow the sap to dry and then dip the lower cut end cutting in a rooting hormone to hasten rooting.